 Before you head to Ikea and stock up on adorable little knickknacks, countertop sinks and trendy art pieces, take a look at exactly how much space you have.
-The number one way to ruin any decor project in any space is by adding too much stuff.
+The No. 1 way to ruin any decor project in any space is by adding too much stuff.
 Keep your ideas simple, but sophisticated, and you can have an HGTV-worthy bathroom in no time.

 Personalize with details

-Unless you want your small bathroom to feel and look even smaller, avoid clutter!
+Unless you want your small bathroom to feel and look even smaller, avoid clutter.
 This means utilize your available space very wisely and keep things off the floor and walls.
-If you can, invest in furniture and decor pieces with duel or triple purposes.
+If you can, invest in furniture and decor pieces with dual or triple purposes.
 Want a large vanity or cabinet?
-Find one with ample storage space, room for a waste basket and a sink or mirror.
-This way you are finding space for the things you need that won't take up extra floor space.
+Find one with ample storage space, including room for a wastebasket and a sink or mirror.
+This way you are finding space for the things you need that won’t take up extra floor space.
 Also keep towels or magazines off the floor and on shelves or in drawers.
-Bathrooms don't need excessive decorations.
+Bathrooms don’t need excessive decorations.
 Keep your look simple and clean.

 Choose appropriate lighting